juliencombattelli/ProjectRomero/RaspberryPi/yocto/README.md

   - for Linux sdk, acm-glibc-x86_64-acm-image-cortexa7hf-neon-vfpv4-toolchain-1.0-<date>.sh
   - for Windows sdk, acm-glibc-x86_64-acm-image-cortexa7hf-neon-vfpv4-toolchain-1.0-<date>.tar.xz

-/!\ If you decide to change the sdk architecture target, it is recommended to clean the build directory (except conf and download directories):
+/!\ If you decide to change the sdk architecture target, it is recommended to clean the build directory (except conf and download directories) before build the sdk:
 ```
 rm -r cache sstate-cache tmp
 ```